 - (A) Nineteen Eighty-Four

 - (B) Romeo and Juliet

-- (C) Sense and Sensibility

-lent to Lawyer to Judge (D) "I Wandered Lonely as a Cloud"
+- (D) "I Wandered Lonely as a Cloud"

 24. What does the passage highlight as the enduring power of English literature?

 - (A) Its ability to win literary awards - (B) The diversity of its authors, themes, and styles - (C) Its ability to captivate and inspire only British readers - (D) The decline of storytelling